OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 At the top, we create a template element in Fable way as they are missing in Fable library.
-This for getting type safety and intellisense
+This for getting type safety and auto-complete.

 ```fsharp